reznik-lab/mtdna-dlp/README.md

 - __(OPTIONAL) Strand__: minimum number of reads mapping to forward and reverse strand to call mutation (default=2)
 - __(OPTIONAL) Threshold__: critical threshold for calling a cell wild-type (default=0.1)
 - __(OPTIONAL) Genome__: genome version (supported genomes are GRCh37, GRCh38, GRCm38, and mm10)
-- __(OPTIONAL) Reference fasta__: path to fasta file (by default will use a file from the reference folder that matches the genome, but a difference file may be given)
+- __(OPTIONAL) Reference fasta__: path to fasta file (by default will use a file from the reference folder that matches the genome, but should use same reference used to align fastqs)
 - __(OPTIONAL) Normal__: matched normal file
 - __(OPTIONAL) Molecule__: type of molecule (dna or rna, default=dna)
 - __(OPTIONAL) Minimum counts__: minimum number of counts for MTvariantpipelinee (default=100)